-Grant funding is a distinctive feature of our annual Play Conference, and we are proud to have awarded $52,000 in funding to date.
 Through competitive funding opportunities, we offer both Action and Research Grants to playmakers, communities and researchers whose work has the potential to improve and expand the Play Movement.
 (Note: Our grants are NOT for playground equipment, sunshades, surfacing or the like.)

 Research Grants support new & emerging PLAY research